Trump aide says Democrats and the media did more damage to America than Russia

 The current president still has yet to ever utter a word directly critical of Vladimir Putin.
 It’s worth also recalling Trump’s emphatic statement in November that he fully believed the Russian prime minister when Putin told Trump that he’d done nothing to interfere in US elections.
 Trump went so far as to defend Putin’s personal honor over the allegations: “I think he is very insulted by it,” Trump said, “which is not good for our country.”
 He further implied that US national security leaders were less trustworthy on the matter than Putin.

-Perhaps most significantly, Trump has since refused to enforce congressionally mandated sanctions against Moscow, an extraordinary act of defiance on foreign policy going against the will of a coequal branch of government.
+Perhaps most significantly, Trump has since refused to enforce congressionally mandated sanctions against Moscow, an extraordinary act of defiance on foreign policy that goes against the will of a coequal branch of government.

 What could possibly explain all this behavior from Trump with regard to one of America’s most significant and hostile foreign adversaries?
 Time will tell.
 And the answer will not be good.